 Together, open research practices help research live up to the level of trustworthiness it purports to have.
 In other words, there really is no such thing as “open research”—there’s just research and closed research.

-Here are some activities I’ve been involved in as part of my ongoing quest to advance open research:
+Here are some activities I’ve been involved in as part of my ongoing efforts to advance open research:

 I hope this list will continue to grow, and welcome any opportunities to continue my development!